Model-based clustering in simple hypergraphs through a stochastic blockmodel: A stochastic blockmodel for hypergraphs

 We denote the parameter vector as $ \theta = (\pi_q, \Bqm)_{q,m,q_1\le \dots \le q_m} $ and the corresponding probability distribution and expectation as $\Pt,\Et$, respectively.

-\begin{lemma} The number of different parameters in each tensor $ B^{(m,n)}=(\Bqm)_{1\le q_1\le \dots \le q_m\le Q}$ is $\binom{Q+m-1}{m}$. \end{lemma} As a result, the total number of parameters in our hypergraph stochastic blockmodel (HSBM) is given by:
+\begin{lemma} The number of different parameters in each tensor $ B=(\Bqm)_{1\le q_1\le \dots \le q_m\le Q}$ is $\binom{Q+m-1}{m}$. \end{lemma} As a result, the total number of parameters in our hypergraph stochastic blockmodel (HSBM) is given by:

 As shown in Table~\ref{tab:n_pars}, the number of $\Bqm$ parameters increases rapidly as the values of $ Q $ and $ m $ grow.
-To reduce the complexity of the model, we introduce submodels by assuming equality of certain conditional probabilities $ \Bqm $.
+Note that the number of parameters (of the order $O(MQ^M+Q)$) remains small compared to the number of observations ($\sum_{m=2}^M\binom n m =O( n^M)$).
+So we do have enough statistical information to estimate all parameters.
+Nonetheless, to reduce the complexity of the model, we introduce submodels by assuming equality of certain conditional probabilities $ \Bqm $.
 In particular, we consider two \emph{affiliation} submodels given by

 and